medialab/artoo/save.md

 artoo.saveHtml(htmlData, [params]);
 ```

-This method is in fact an alias of `artoo.saveXml`.
+This method is an alias of `artoo.saveXml`.

 ---